sexydevops/fastapi-aws-starter-kit/README.md

 All the following installation steps for the first time only

 #### 1. Install Make
-- Make sure to setup `make` on your OS, if you are not able to setup `make`, please use command on the `Makefile`
+- Make sure to setup `make` on your OS, if you are not able to setup `make`, please use commands on the `Makefile`

 #### 2. Install Nodejs and projects node_modules
 - If you havent install Nodejs before please install it.